 10.2 Responsibility for texts

 The rapporteur is responsible for the quality of the text, even though the editor may have done most of the editing.
 The rapporteur's responsibility includes the final review of the original text prior to submission for publication, if so required ([ITU-T A.1], clause 2.3.3.8).
-Rapporteurs should also bear in mind that a draft Recommendation to be submitted for "consent" under AAP shall be "really" sufficiently mature.
-When exceptionally there is the need for further "editorial" work (after the "consent" date), the edited text for posting (LC comments period) should be available to TSB in principle no later than eight weeks after the "consent" date.
+Rapporteurs should also bear in mind that a draft Recommendation to be submitted for "consent" under AAP or for "determination" under TAP shall be "really" sufficiently mature.
+When exceptionally there is the need for further "editorial" work (after the "consent" or "determination" date), the edited text for posting should be available to TSB in principle no later than eight weeks after the "consent" / "determination" date.

-Under the leadership of the SG Chairman, the rapporteurwill be requested to resolve the LC comments in case a Recommendation developed within your Question received technical comments during the Last Call (LC) period, and if the SG management decides to go further in the AAP process by the use of the Additional Review (AR) period.
-The rapporteur are invited to carefully consider the following guidance:
+Under the leadership of the SG Chairman, the rapporteur and/or the editor will be requested to resolve the comments in case a Recommendation developed within their Question received technical comments during the Last Call (LC) or TAP consultation period.
+The rapporteur and/or the editor are invited to carefully consider the following guidance:

 1 – Ask TSB for the list of comments and contact point information;